 |

-by Laura Backman illustrated
+by Laura Backman

-by Laurence Cleyet-Merle Lobster Press, 2008 ISBN 978-1-897073-74-2 $19.95 (hardcover), 32 pp, colour illus., ages
+illustrated by Laurence Cleyet-Merle Lobster Press, 2008

-Lemon the Duck is born in an incubator in Ms. Lake’s classroom along with three siblings.
-Ms. Lake’s students,
+Lemon the Duck is born in an incubator in Ms. Lake's classroom along with three siblings.
+Ms. Lake's students, who have

-December 19, 2009 by AmyF
+Lemon the Duck by Laura Backman December 19, 2009 by AmyF

 If you look like a duck and quack like a duck, you must be a duck.
 What if you can’t walk or move like a duck?
 Are you

 still a duck?
-Ms. Lake’s class has been watching four eggs in an incubator and they just hatched.
-What happens when
+Ms. Lake's class has been watching four eggs in an incubator and they just hatched.
+What happens when they discover

+they try to better the duckling's life?
 Lemon the Duck is a heartwarming story that will win many hearts.
-Lemon is a duckling born with physical disabilities.
+Lemon is a duckling

-Together with her human classmates she will deal with not only her special needs, but the separation with her family and overcoming
+born with physical disabilities.
+Together with her human classmates she will deal with not only her special needs, but the

-obstacles that stop her from functioning as a normal duckling.
+separation with her family and overcoming obstacles that stop her from functioning as a normal duckling.
+Author Laura Backman

-Author Laura Backman takes the subject of special needs and brings it to a kid’s level of understanding.
-This book
+takes the subject of special needs and brings it to a kid's level of understanding.
+This book is a great way to introduce

-is a great way to introduce your child to this topic.
-The caring and compassion of Mrs. Lakes’ class will inspire the
+your child to this topic.
+The caring and compassion of Ms. Lake's class will inspire the whole family to reconsider how they

-whole family to reconsider how they view others.
-And if you are a family with a special needs child and looking for a book
+view others.
+And if you are a family with a special needs child and looking for a book to explain these needs to a sibling,

-to explain these needs to a sibling, this is the book for you.
-From the moment you open the book, your child will engage in
+this is the book for you.
+From the moment you open the book, your child will engage in the needs of this duckling and the

-the needs of this duckling and the role Mrs. Lakes’ class partakes in it.
-Lemon the Duck is an inspiring story to share
+role Ms. Lake's class partakes in it.
+Lemon the Duck is an inspiring story to share with all.
+You can meet Lemon on her on:

 Top-rated children’s picture book about special needs